brandtamos/hyperfixed-discord-bot/docs/faq.md

 A: You don't.
 They're given to you like bread is thrown to the masses.

 ### Q: Is there a Discord server for support?
 A: Currently, support is provided through GitHub issues and documentation.
+Or you can ask a bot thot in chat.

 ## Easter Eggs